 For the filling, cream together the cream cheese and butter, then mix in the powdered sugar and vanilla until well blended.
 Gently fold in 2 cups of the whipped topping and spread mixture on the cooled crust.

 Drain the strawberries well and using a slotted spoon, tap off any excess juices and scatter the strawberries over the top of the cream cheese filling.
 Top the strawberries with enough of the remaining whipped cream to cover.
 Sprinkle pecans on top, if using, cover and refrigerate for a full 24 hours.

-Can substitute a large 16-ounce package of frozen sweetened strawberries, thawed and drained.
+Cook's Notes May substitute a large 16-ounce package of frozen sweetened strawberries, thawed and drained.
 The original Strawberry Delight recipes generally used 1 envelope of Dream Whip, a handy shelf stable whipped topping product that is actually still available.
 Each envelope of Dream Whip when prepared makes about 2 cups in volume.

 Variations: Line the bottom of the pan with Nilla wafers instead of the crust, or make a cookie crust using crushed Nilla wafers, cookies, or graham crackers in place of the flour.
 Can also use canned strawberry or cherry pie filling.
 Okay to substitute margarine, sugar free and lower fat products also, if desired.